inthebreach/AgriLife-Genesis-Links-Plugin/README.md

 ## Development Installation

 1. Copy this repo to the desired location.
-2. In your terminal, navigate to the plugin location 'cd /path/to/the/plugin'
+2. In your terminal, navigate to the plugin location 'cd /path/to/the/plugin'.
-3. Run 'npm install' to set up the grunt modules
+3. Run 'npm start' to set up the repository for production environments.
-4. Run 'grunt watch' and do what you do best
+3. Or run 'npm start -- develop' to set up the repository for development environments.

 ## Development Notes